itjewel/mockup-captcha-app/README.md

 `Retry Mechanism`: Upon failure, users can retry the CAPTCHA puzzle, and the logic for reducing mistake tolerance can be found in the `ValidationResult.tsx` component.

+# 6. Feature Limitations

+- **Task 2 (Color Tinting)**: While the basic CAPTCHA works as required, we explored adding color tinting to the watermarks.
+However, due to limitations in the randomization logic and accessibility concerns, this feature remains under testing.
+- **Task 3 (User Error Workflow)**: The retry mechanism is implemented, but the tolerance level reduction is still under development.
+Additional error tracking will be added to dynamically adjust based on user errors.

-# 6. Potential Improvements
+# 7. Potential Improvements

 `Advanced Security`: Consider adding time-based tokens or CAPTCHA solving time limits to prevent automated attempts.

 `User Experience`: Enhance the UI/UX with animations, clearer feedback for errors, and more detailed instructions for first-time users.

-# 7. Preview Pages
+# 8. Preview Pages

 ## Video Streaming